syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Loading-and-saving-RTF-content.md

 ## Save Rich Text Editor content as RTF

 The SfRichTextEditor does not directly retrieves the content as RTF.
-Instead, the HTML content must be converted as RTF using the Essential DocIO.
+Instead, the HTML content must be converted as RTF using the Essential&reg; DocIO.
 The following code example shows how to retrieve the RTF content from the Rich Text Editor.

 {% tabs %}